-As of December 31, 2012, the Board of Directors had appointed no Executive Vice President (Directeur Général Délégué).
+As of December 31, 2013, the Board of Directors had appointed no Executive Vice President (Directeur Général Délégué).

-However, in July 2010, the Board of Directors decided to create a function of Senior Independent Director whose missions are detailed in Section 16.1.1 of the Reference Document of the Company for the year ended December 31, 2012.
-On October 23, 2012, the Board of Directors entrusted this position to Gérard Hauser for a period of two years, subject to the renewal of his term as director at the 2013 Shareholders' Meeting and extended in exceptional circumstances until the date of the Shareholders' Meeting approving the financial statements for the year ended December 31, 2014.
+This option, which was decided by the Board of Directors, upon the Ethics and Governance Committee's recommendation, pragmatically relies on the experience of the Group and the good results of this form of organization but particularly takes into account the prevailing practices in companies of the same sector.
+This has led Technip to reinforce existing control mechanisms and to create a function of Senior Independent Director whose missions are detailed in Section 16.1.1 of the Reference Document of the Company for the year ended December 31, 2013.
+On October 23, 2012, the Board of Directors entrusted this position to Gérard Hauser for a period of two years and extended in exceptional circumstances until the date of the Shareholders' Meeting approving the financial statements for the year ending December 31, 2014.